Dallas Heart Study

 The Cardiology Clinical Research Database (CCRD) is a research program sponsored by the Division of Cardiology and led by David Markham, M.D. and Eric Cordell.
 The CCRD is a large repository of clinical data and blood samples from a population of cardiology patients for use in emerging research in cardiovascular science.

 The CCRD was designed to properly maintain an expanding research portfolio of scientific projects for the Division of Cardiology in a cost effective manner.
-We utilize health information and blood samples for cardiovascular and metabolic disease research for new research.
-Centralization of such an effort allows for the proper management of research funding from grantors and researchers already being expended unnecessarily in many cases.
+We use health information and blood samples for cardiovascular and metabolic disease research for new research.
+Centralizing such an effort allows for the proper management of research funding from grantors and researchers already being expended unnecessarily in many cases.
 This program provides UT Southwestern cardiovascular researchers a toolset by which new scientific research can be derived and maintained through the lifecycle of each project.

 The program team assists researchers affiliated with the program in areas of grant submission and protocol management, scientific planning, project/portfolio management, and building clinical trial studies aiding in the development of leading edge science and the generation of new proposals and publications.
 The CCRD aids in the research of cardiovascular diseases by collecting, processing, and banking specimens and additional research information in a prospective format.
 This resource provides access to specimens that researchers may otherwise not be able to obtain.

 Other Areas of Study